 The main downside of carbon knives is they are more difficult to maintain.
 Mainly, they will rust/discolor quickly if not kept dry or if exposed to acidity.
 The steel is also typically much harder (i.e. higher HRC), which means it will hold an edge better, but will also be more difficult to sharpen when needed.

-The Fujiwara FKH Carbon gyuto is sort of the carbon version of the previously mentioned Fujiwara FKM gyuto.
+The Fujiwara FKH Carbon gyuto is the high carbon steel version of the previously mentioned Fujiwara FKM gyuto.

-The Fujiwara FKH is average weight for a Japanese gyuto (174g / 6.13oz).
+The Fujiwara FKH has an average weight for a Japanese gyuto (174g / 6.13oz).
 The Western handle is made of a typical black pakkawood, which is durable and comfortable for everyday use.

 The blade edge has a 70/30 bevel, and is meant for right-handed users.
 Left-handed versions need to be custom ordered for a 10-15% increase in price.

 Overall, the Fujiwara FKH Gyuto is well balanced, and a great entry-point into high carbon steel kitchen knives.
-There is nothing super exceptional about it, but it is quite cheap (for carbon knife) — selling for around $80 (210mm version).
-This is basically the same cost as the comparable stainless steel version.
+There is nothing super exceptional about it, but it is quite cheap — selling for around $70 (210mm version).
 If you are interested in learning how to use/maintain a high carbon steel knife, then this is an excellent choice.

 Every stainless steel knife on the list uses some variation of Molybdenum steel, except for the Tojiro DP, which uses the higher end VG-10 steel.
-So, if you want a better steel, then the Tojiro may be the best chef knife under $100.
+So, if you want a better steel, then the Tojiro may be the best gyuto under $100.